All resources

 It is a way to communicate complex information in a visual and intuitive manner, making it easier for people to understand and analyze the data.
 By transforming raw data into visual representations, data visualization allows patterns, trends, and insights to be easily identified and interpreted.

 If you want your Facebook post to be read by as many people as possible, what will you do?
 You’ll add an interesting visual.
 This trick works perfectly with reports too.
-Data-driven visuals attract more attention, are easier to understand, and assist in getting your message across to the audience quickly.
+Data Visualization attracts more attention, is easier to understand, and assists in getting your message across to the audience quickly.

 Why is that?